 Rock Hudson is quite funny as George Kimball, a hypochondriac, who – mistaking an overheard conversation during his almost daily visit to the doctor – believes he has only a few weeks to live and asks his best pal and neighbour, Arnold (Tony Randall) to find a second husband for his soon-to-be-widowed wife, Judy (Doris Day).

 Arnold, unfortunately, isn’t much help as he deals with the situation by swigging martinis.

-The comedy blend of Hudson and Day works well and the two stars together make a good box-office draw.
+The comedy blend of Hudson and Day works well, and the two stars together make an excellent box-office draw.

 Hal March and Burt Bacharach’s title tune is sung by Miss Day, and her costumes, including her sexy boudoir wardrobe, were designed by Jean Louis.